 Foreign-Policy Analysis and Policy-Making

 This course prepares students for roles as analysts and foreign-policy advisers.
 It offers a broad and comprehensive view of national-security structures and mechanisms and provides the skills needed to navigate them and influence and guide the policy process.
-It includes case studies in the fields of international security and arms control, democracy and human rights, migration and refugees, developments and foreign assistance, counter-terrorism and law-enforcement.
+It includes case-studies in the fields of international security and arms control, democracy and human rights, migration and refugees, development and foreign assistance, counter-terrorism and law-enforcement.

 Persuasion, Influence and Power-Projection

 This advanced course begins with the principles and techniques of effective persuasion and examines how it can result in significant influence in diplomacy, statecraft and international relations.
 It breaks that down into influencing a single foreign representative, a group of people in a foreign country, and a group of countries in an international organization.
 It also focuses on the ethical challenges of exercising influence, as well as on the tools of hard and soft power and on power-projection in Europe, Asia, Africa, the Middle East and the Americas.

 About the Internship

 The Academy arranges internships in government, at foreign embassies, international think tanks or NGOs in the Washington, D.C., area for those trainees who choose to participate.
 Internships are not mandatory.
 Once you are accepted and enroll in the program, we will provide available options.
 Exact hours will be agreed on with host-organizations, but interns are typically expected to work 15-20 hours a week.
 Internships are unpaid, unless otherwise specified.

 Professionals and recent graduates who have earned a Bachelor’s (or higher) degree are eligible to apply to the One-Year Certificate Program in International Diplomacy.
 Previous coursework in political science, international relations or related fields is highly desirable, but not required.
 Both U.S. and foreign citizens may apply.
 Fluency in English is required.